stormpath/stormpath-documentation/source/005_auth_n.rst

 	  }
 	}

 Now the reason why this succeeds is because there is an existing **Account Store Mapping** between the "Han Solo" Account's "Captains" Directory and our Application.
-This mapping is what grants this Account the authorization to log in to the Application.
+This mapping is what allows this Account to log in to the Application.

 .. _account-store-mapping: